Variable Displacement Compressor: How It Works

 The larger the displacement, the harder it is to turn the compressor shaft and the more engine power is needed.
 Correspondingly, the smaller the displacement, the lesser engine power is needed.
 Lesser engine power requirement means lesser fuel consumption.
 And since the compressor's displacement is not maximum at normal condition, lesser engine power is needed.
 Hence, lower fuel consumption.

-A Problem Commonly Encountered With Internally Controlled Variable Displacement Compressors (ICVDC)
+A Common Problem With Internally Controlled Variable Displacement Compressors (ICVDC)

 A problem we encountered with ICVDCs is the loss of cooling as the engine is revved up.
 At idle cooling is just right.
 Using a manifold gage, you will notice that as the engine is revved up the pressure at the low side starts to rise and that of the high side starts to decrease.
 It is as if the clutch has disengage, but it has not.

 It is very likely that the compressor has still enough pumping capacity.
 It may just be that the compressor prematurely decreases its displacement (capacity) resulting in the loss of cooling as the engine is revved up.
-There may be a number of reasons why this is so, but one thing is sure… the Displacement Control Valve prematurely closes the low side port, at the same time opening the high side port as the engine is revved up.
-We’ve successfully implemented a solution to this problem, and if you would like to know how we did it please see my other hub titled “Adjusting an Internally Controlled Variable Displacement Compressor or Converting It to Function as a Fixed Displacement Compressor”.
+There may be a number of reasons why this is so, but one thing is sure . . . the displacement control valve prematurely closes the low side port, at the same time opening the high side port as the engine is revved up.
+We’ve successfully implemented a solution to this problem which is addressed in “Adjusting an Internally Controlled Variable Displacement Compressor or Converting It to Function as a Fixed Displacement Compressor.”

 See you there.